peterdsharpe/AeroSandbox/README.md

 	</tr>
 </table>

-Or, throw all the aircraft-specific code out entirely, and use AeroSandbox purely as an optimization solver or as a solver for nonlinear systems of equations (or ODEs, or PDEs):
+Or, throw all the airplane-design-specific code out entirely, and use AeroSandbox purely as an optimization solver or as a solver for nonlinear systems of equations (or ODEs, or PDEs):

 <table>
 	<tr>